top of page

 If I have recommended something in this guide then I likely have personal experience with it and would still recommend it over any possible side effects!
 That being said I will try to include details to help explain my recommendations!

 I have 12+ years of experience in vet clinics and I hope you take the time to read my advice.
 I am always an email or call away if you have questions.
-Please also inform me if by any chance your pet develops any genetic issues so I can continue to improve the line and produce healthy puppies for you and other families in the future!

 I do recommend you find a close vet clinic that you like to also confide in and see them yearly to keep a relationship with them.
 This way they will be more likely able to see you in emergency and dispense medications to you when needed!
 Vet medicine is changing and extremely busy so keeping this relationship strong is important!
 Your vet clinic should be the first place you call if something has changed in your dog’s day to day life!
 Not Facebook… (yes, there is some helpful info there, but also a lot of misguiding info)